Do you have type 2 diabetes, high triglycerides and heart risk?

 - Contribute to our understanding of the treatment options for type 2 diabetes and high triglycerides

-If you would like to be considered for an upcoming clinical trial in type 2 diabetes and elevated triglycerides, take our survey.
+If you would like to be considered for an upcoming clinical trial in type 2 diabetes, elevated triglycerides and heart risk, take our survey.

-Please take some time to answer a few questions and be considered for an upcoming clinical trial for people with type 2 diabetes and elevated triglycerides.
+Please take some time to answer a few questions and be considered for an upcoming clinical trial for people with type 2 diabetes, elevated triglycerides and risk for heart attack or other heart problems.
 We also invite you to join our Diabetes Team and Heart Health patient communities to connect with others with similar concerns.

 Thank you for sharing with us.